saidfathalla/EVENTSKG-Dataset/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request (label:enhancement )
+name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project, (label:enhancement )

 ---